San Juan, Abra: Geography

+San Juan is situated 22.64 km from the provincial capital Bangued, and 428.49 km from the country's capital city of Manila.

 Barangays

 San Juan is politically subdivided into 19 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.

 Climate

+The climate in San Juan is characterized by two distinct seasons.
+The dry season, which occurs from November to April, is marked by daily blue skies and clear starry nights.
+The wet season for the rest of the year is characterized with high rainfall intensities accompanied by storms and typhoons.

 Demographics

 In the 2020 census, San Juan had a population of 10,688.
 The population density was sigfig 10,688/64.08.

 Economy

+Agriculture

 San Juan is an agricultural town.
 Its major products are rice, corn and tobacco.
 The town has two major rivers: the Malanas River and Tineg River.
 These two rivers supply the townspeople with fish and they are also used to transport bamboo which is sold to resort owners in Vigan.

-During the dry season, the townsfolk also plant string beans, eggplant, peanuts, bitter gourds, squashes, okra and tomatoes.
+During the dry season, the townsfolk also plant string beans, eggplant, peanuts, bitter gourds, squashes, okra, and tomatoes.
 Some also cultivate mangoes.

 Government

+Local government

 San Juan, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.